 Will GeneDx report things such as carrier status, risk for developing adult-onset genetic conditions, etc.?

 As recommended by the American College of Medical Genetics (ACMG), all patient samples sent to GeneDx for XomeDx or XomeDxPlus testing will receive incidental findings, if present in the proband, as part of their result.
-Any incidental findings identified in the 57 genes recommended by ACMG will be listed at the end of the report.
+Any incidental findings identified in the 56 genes recommended by ACMG will be listed at the end of the report.
 Patient samples sent for XomeDxSlice will not receive incidental findings as part of their result.
 GeneDx would like to honor patient preferences and therefore we will offer the choice to opt-out of receiving incidental findings.
 Patients can choose to opt-out of receiving incidental findings by signing the opt-out option on on page 6 of the submission form.
-Although these changes will be reported, Sanger confirmation will not be provided.

 Are there any findings that will NOT be reported?

 A single report will be issued on the proband (the affected individual in the family).
 No report will be issued on the parents or other unaffected relatives whose samples were also analyzed in order to allow GeneDx to better interpret the results obtained on the proband.
 Variations known to be benign (not associated with any disease) and/or commonly seen in many other healthy people will not be reported.